bmeurant/ember-array-contains-helper/README.md

 ```

 Note that null or undefined are considered acceptable and equivalent values for 'value' parameter (resolve both to null)

-### Observing

-This addon installs observers on the provided array to listen any external change made on it.
-It includes any addition/removal
-of an item and, if a property is specified, any change of the property of any array element.

 ## Development